MrSkwiggs/Netswift/README.md

 }
 ```

+And that's our first request done with `Netswift`!
+From here, you can take it further and start defining more complex requests.
+I'd also suggest reading up the documentation and overriding default implementations to see what this library can really achieve 👌

 ## Example Project

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+It contains the full implementation of the tutorial above, along as a few other examples.

 ## Installation